ecrespo/fastapi_todos/.junie/guidelines.md

   - All /api/v1/todos endpoints require a Bearer token that exists and is active in auth_tokens (see app/shared/auth.py).
 The shared test fixture inserts 'test-token' and preconfigures Authorization headers on the TestClient.

 - Database layer
+  - SQLite with SQLAlchemy Async engine and declarative models defined in app/shared/db.py.
+Schema is created via Base.metadata.create_all at startup (init_db_async in app.main lifespan) and in tests via init_db().
-  - SQLite with minimal schema managed in app/shared/db.py.
-DB_PATH is derived from Settings.db_path at import time; tests override app.shared.db.DB_PATH prior to connection creation and then call init_db().
+  - DB_PATH is derived from Settings.db_path at import time; tests override app.shared.db.DB_PATH prior to connection creation. init_db() resets the async engine so re-pointing DB_PATH takes effect.
   - If you need to re-point the DB at runtime, update the module-level DB_PATH before obtaining new connections.
+  - Todo model fields include: id, item, created_at (server default CURRENT_TIMESTAMP), and status (Enum: start, in_process, pending, done, cancel; default pending).
+  - ensure_auth_token uses a sync sqlite3 connection for compatibility with test setup.

+- Migrations (Alembic)
+  - Alembic is configured (alembic.ini, alembic/env.py).
+The app does not run Alembic on startup; it uses SQLAlchemy create_all for schema.
+  - Upgrade to the latest migration:
+    - uv run alembic upgrade head
+  - Create a new migration with autogenerate (ensure models are up-to-date and set DATABASE_URL or rely on alembic.ini):
+    - uv run alembic revision --autogenerate -m "your message"

 - Service and repository abstraction
   - app/services/todo_service.py encapsulates domain logic.